 Action effect has laid the foundation for discussing action and inaction, yet the terms action and inaction were never clearly defined until recently (Feldman et al., 2021).
 When referring to “action” or describing an “action”, some (e.g., Kahneman & Tversky, 1982) may refer to change or deviation from past behavioral norms, yet this does not always have to be the case.
 Sometimes action (e.g., Gilovich & Medvec, 1994) is used to refer to “doing something”, for example, going to college, whereas inaction refers to “not doing something” or “doing nothing”, for example, not going to college.
 “Action” may also mean physically active or making a proactive choice, whereas “inaction” may mean physically inactive, making a passive choice (e.g., avoidance), or procrastination (Feldman et al., 2021).
-However, most studies in the action-effect seemed to either use the “change vs no change” definition or the “doing something vs not doing something” definition.
-The unclear meanings have been identified as a major gap in the literature leading to confounded usage by Feldman et al. (2021), and so in our meta-analysis, we aim to try and carefully disentangle the different types.
+However, most studies on the action-effect seemed to either use the “change vs no change” meaning or the “doing something vs not doing something” meaning.
+Apart from the recent work by Sepehrinia et al. (2022) which manipulated these two types of action-inaction operationalizations in a single study, we are unaware of any study comparing action-effects with two operationalizations within a study (but see Yeung & Feldman, 2022 for related discussions regarding discrepancies of findings between studies).
+The unclear meanings have been identified as a major gap in the literature leading to confounded usage by Feldman et al. (2021), and so in our meta-analysis, we aim to try and carefully disentangle the different types and the possible similarities and/or differences in effects.

 Norm Theory and Normality

 Action-effect is related to the concept of normality and can be explained by norm theory (Kahneman & Miller, 1986).
 Normality refers to the extent to which behaviors, circumstances, or outcomes are perceived to be normal.
 Normality may depend on cognitive availability of events or stimuli, and it is likely related to counterfactual thought – retrievability of related stimuli or events and imagining alternative realities (Feldman et al., 2020).
 The term exceptionality is often used to refer to the deviation from a reference point, such as past behavioral norms (Feldman et al., 2020; Fillon et al., 2020).
-Regret appears to be stronger when the behavior leading to the outcome is more exceptional, and the argument was that is it easier to imagine normal alternatives (routine behavior) that may have resulted in a more favorable outcome (Feldman, 2020).
+Regret appears to be stronger when the behavior before the outcome is more exceptional, and the argument was that is it easier to imagine normal alternatives (routine behavior) that may have resulted in a more favorable outcome (Feldman, 2020).
 Regret and upwards counterfactuals are positively correlated, though the causal direction remains unclear (Coricelli & Rustichini, 2010; Feldman, 2020; Fillon et al., 2020).
 Norm theory suggested that in action-effect situations, inaction seems more normal than action, and action is associated with more counterfactual thoughts.
 It therefore seems easier to imagine abstaining from action following the established norm than to imagine action that deviates from that norm.
 Thus, people imagine, attribute, or experience stronger regret following action compared to following inaction.
 For example, in the context of the Kahneman and Tversky (1982) investor scenario, action means switching or deviating from a previous investment decision (past behavioral norm as the reference point), the reference point.
 In the context of risky financial investments that may result in negative outcomes, actions to make an investment or to change investments may be perceived as less normal, or as a deviation from one’s past behavioral norm.
 That being said, we note that “action” does not necessarily mean a change or a deviation from one’s past behavioral norm, especially in studies where the experimenters asked participants to think of “something they did” (e.g., Study 1 and Study 5 of Gilovich & Medvec, 1994).
 The norm-theory account may not be applicable to those situations.